 - Logitech MX Anywhere 2S – Recommended Mouse for Any Surface

-- Logitech MX Master 3 – Large Ergonomic Office Mouse
+- Logitech MX Master 3 – Large Productivity Office Mouse

 1. Logitech MX Anywhere 2S – Recommended Mouse for Any Surface

-When it comes to a mouse that can track on all surfaces, this stands out the most NOT just because it has “Anywhere” in its name, but its tracking performance truly is phenomenal.
+When it comes to a mouse that can track on all surfaces, this stands out the most NOT just because it has “Anywhere” in its name literally, but its tracking performance truly is phenomenal.

-The mouse has a small profile and thus is suitable for those who have small or medium sized hands or for those who do not want large bulky mice with thumb rests.
+As far as the mouse is concerned, it has a small profile and thus is suitable for those who have small or medium sized hands or for those who do not want large bulky mice with thumb rests.
 The size and profile also makes this suitable for traveling with.

-This is a wireless mouse but instead of separate batteries, this is rechargeable and thus save your from the hassle of procuring newer batteries every now and then.
+This is a wireless mouse but instead of requiring separate batteries, this is rechargeable and thus saves your from the hassle of procuring newer batteries every now and then.